myphysicslab/myphysicslab/src/docs/Building.md

 ## Performance Tests

-[PerformanceTests](myphysicslab.test.PerformanceTests.html) runs a small set of performance tests of the `myphysicslab.lab.engine2D` namespace.
-These tests are similar to those of Engine2DTests: they are run with Engine2DTestRig (*not* with `jsunit`).
+[PerformanceTests](myphysicslab.test.PerformanceTests.html) runs a small set of performance tests of the engine2D physics engine.

 **Copy the file `sampleMachineName.js`** to `MachineName.js` and edit the file to have a unique name for your development machine.

 To run uncompiled engine2D performance tests see [Debugging (Running Uncompiled)][] and execute the commands